 Sub-Mixes and Mix Minus

-Specialized sub-mixes of this sort are often referred to as mix-minus, since one or more sources are deliberately subtracted from the mix.
-Mix-minus capabilities can be invaluable for productions like phone-in shows.
+Specialized sub-mixes of this sort are often referred to as mix-minus, since sources are deliberately subtracted from the mix.
+Mix-minus can be invaluable for productions like phone-in shows to eliminate annoying echoing or feedback.